 11. In some jurisdictions, technology has been utilized to enhance communication with investors.
 For example, a one-stop online portal has been created to facilitate communication with investors.
 Such portals allow investors to access information about regulatory requirements, to obtain responses to frequently asked questions, to contact competent governmental agencies and to file grievances and monitor progress.
 Live chatbots have also been incorporated into the portal to respond to questions or to direct them to the competent governmental agency or officials.

-12. Paragraphs 6 and 7 of the proposed IFD Agreement lists the type of information to be made available and paragraph 8 encourages the use of a single information portal to do so.
-It is suggested that the contact information of focal points or other appropriate mechanisms to respond to inquiries from investors and to assist them in obtaining relevant information about government measures are included in the single information portal.Comments
+12. [Articles 6 and 7 of the IFD Agreement lists the type of information to be made available and article 8 encourages the use of a single information portal to do so.
+It is suggested that the contact information of focal points or other appropriate mechanisms to respond to inquiries from investors and to assist them in obtaining relevant information about government measures are included in the single information portal.]

+Comments

 United States: It may be possible to combine paragraphs 10 and 12.